Specialist training for procedural general practitioners.

 Requesting a Supervised Clinical Attachment

-The aim of SCAs is for procedural general practitioners to update skills and areas of knowledge.
-They will have a nominated supervisor who is responsible for providing a written report at the conclusion of your attachment period.
+The aim of an SCA is for procedural general practitioners to update their skills and knowledge.
+Participants will have a nominated supervisor who is responsible for providing a written report at the conclusion of the attachment period.

 Eligibility for Supervised Clinical Attachments